 So if the show can do anything to bring awareness of the desert as being something other than a blank canvas, which is the rote characterization, then I think it is doing something worthwhile at a social level.

-RIOT MATERIAL: Looking beyond the tribal or even societal, is the exhibition in any way attempting to address issues of environment, of existing or impending threats, either directly related to the desert or to global concerns the desert might symbolically represent?
+HASSETT: Looking beyond the tribal or even societal, is the exhibition in any way attempting to address issues of environment, of existing or impending threats, either directly related to the desert or to global concerns the desert might symbolically represent?

 WAKEFIELD: (laughs) Well, in truth, I think the desert is going to prevail (laughs).
 My environmental concerns are for the not-desert.